alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 permalink: /docs/recipes/archiving-artefact-to-nexus/
 ---

-Let's say you want to archive an artefact to Nexus.
+This section describes how to archive an artefact to Nexus.

 # Method